toonvds/CostSensitiveLearning/README.md

 # CostSensitiveLearning

-This is the code for the paper on Cost-sensitive Learning: An Empirical Evaluation.
+This is the code for the paper on "Instance-dependent cost-sensitive Learning: An Empirical Evaluation".

-To do: ref Hoppner R repo
+The code for cslogit and csboost are Python versions of the [original cslogit by Sebastiaan Höppner et al.](https://github.com/SebastiaanHoppner/CostSensitiveLearning).

+Requirements

+Venv easy setup

+Citation

 Contact the author at toon.vanderschueren@gmail.com.